Branding – Why it’s important to set the strategy first?

 For example, take Starbucks who have redefined the coffee experience.
 The vision for Starbucks was not to fuss over profits but to create a concept, environment and experience that consumers would buy into.
 Their mission statement is “To inspire and nurture the human spirit – one person, one cup and one neighbourhood at a time”.
 Their self-image that they wanted to create was quality-orientated, environmentally and ethically responsible with a focus on human relationships.

-Defining your brand is a journey of self-discovery for your business.
+A well-executed brand strategy if done well adds value to your company, which means you’ll be able to charge more for your products.
+Defining your brand strategy is a journey of self-discovery for your business.
 It can be difficult to pinpoint at times and requires a lot of thought and reflection but when clear, will pay off in more ways than you can imagine.

 How to create your Brand Strategy

-Your brand isn’t just your logo.
-There are tonnes of elements that make up your brand brand and the strategy is the very important first step.
-We believe that there are three over-arching areas that make up your Brand Strategy – your Brand Value, Brand Identity and Brand Positioning.
-Within each area there are multiple things for you to think about when creating your brand strategy, but let’s start with Brand Value.
+As we’ve mentioned above, you brand isn’t just your logo.
+There are tones of elements that make up your brand and the strategy is the very important first step.
+We believe that there are three overarching areas that make up your Brand Strategy – Brand Identity, Target Audience and Product Range.
+Within each area there are multiple things for you to think about and we’re going to explain each of the 3 areas above in a little more detail in just a moment.

 Brand identity is the narrative that surrounds your business which helps you create a certain perception and idea of yourself and your business in your customers' minds.
-It's what you tell your customers about your vision, experience, qualifications, achievements, passions, drive and the role you play in your business.
+It's what you tell your customers about your vision, qualifications, achievements, passions, drive and the role you play in your business.
 It's the set of values and beliefs that you hold as an organisation and the mission you've set yourself to achieve whilst helping your customers fulfil their needs, wants and desires.
-Your identity should be summarised in 3 words that form it's essence (the emotional heart).
+It is the thoughts, feelings and words that people associate with your brand.
+It is very important to have a clearly defined brand identity, so that your customers can clearly tell you apart from your competitors and remember you for what you stand for!

 For [a concise definition of the target market]